flipxcrsp/Beyond_the_pitch/Cybrary/Wazuh/README.md

 ## 📄 Additional Certification

 This lab is part of the broader **SIEM Search Expressions in a SIEM** series.
-The certificate earned for mastering DQL search syntax and SIEM query logic is included here due to its strong relevance to the Wazuh search filters and log analysis exercises.
+The certificate earned for mastering DQL search syntax & SIEM query logic is included here due to its strong relevance to the Wazuh search filters & log analysis exercises.

 <img src="../Certificates/cybrary-cert-search-expressions-in-a-siem.png" width="500"/>